 About Winter Guard International (WGI)

 WGI Sport of the Arts is the world’s premier organization producing indoor color guard, percussion, and winds competitions.
 As a non-profit youth organization, WGI also serves as the governing body for the indoor color guard, percussion, and winds activities.
 It is called the Sport of the Arts because it brings music to life through performance in a competitive format.
-Now entering its 41st year in 2018, the sport continues to evolve and grow.
-There were more than 46,000 participants at the regional level, and more than 15,000 participants at the Sport of the Arts World Championships this past April.
+Even with over 40 years of history, the sport continues to evolve and grow.
+There were more than 33,000 participants at the regional level, and more than 16,000 participants at the Sport of the Arts World Championships this past April.

 WGI Sport of the Arts provides a venue for young people to achieve the extraordinary through performance and competition.

 WGI Sport of the Arts:

 -organizes high-energy and enjoyable color guard, percussion and winds events.